Wim Wagemans – Introduction

 Wim’s vineyards are located in the beautiful Haute Vallee de l’Orb just south-west of the village of Bedarieux.
-This is indeed rugged country with forested mountains cut through by the Orb River that flows past Axel’s winery near Le Mas Blanc then on to Bedarieux then past Lamalou where Wim’s vines are and then in a huge arc down to the picturesque town of Roquebrun where we had that lunch.
+This is indeed rugged country with forested mountains cut through by the Orb River that flows past Axel’s winery near Le Mas Blanc then on to Bedarieux then past Lamalou, then Mons where Wim’s vines are and then in a huge arc down to the picturesque town of Roquebrun where we had that lunch.

 Wim has around five hectares of vines which he tends using biodynamic principles.
 He has Carignan, Grenache Blanc, Syrah and Chardonnay.

-The harvest in 2018 was, for a second time, almost non-existent for Wim but he was able to retrieve a tiny allocation for us to bring to Australia.
+The harvest in 2020 was, again almost non-existent for Wim but he was able to retrieve a tiny allocation for us to bring to Australia.

 Wim does not use any sulphites in his wines.